ArchieTansaria/ArchieTansaria/README.md

 </div>

-### 🌱 currently learning
-- backend architecture
-- OS fundamentals
-- modern frontend patterns
-- how to build better things faster

 ---

 ### 💬 connect with me
-If you’re a builder, designer, or just someone who loves tech — my DMs are open.
+If you’re a builder, designer, or just someone who loves tech, lets connect (lets talk on X).
-Always down to talk about ideas, systems, or something you’re building.

 ---